ekremarmagankarakas/i3ctl/process.md

 ## Overview

-i3ctl is a command-line tool with GUI capabilities for controlling the i3 window manager.
+i3ctl is a command-line tool for controlling the i3 window manager.
 It provides commands for managing various aspects of the i3 environment, including:

 - Volume control
 - Brightness control